eqlabs/eclipse/README.md

 We need to compile the Eclipse version of the Solana Node.
 For PoC purpose, the easiest way is to compile the `Solana-test-validator` binary.
-In our Solana forked reposity root, run
+In our Solana forked repository root, run

 ```sh
 ./scripts/cargo-install-all.sh .